Senior Curriculum

 Enrichment and Residential Trips

 We are able to offer our Senior pupils at PGHS the opportunity to participate in a number of residential trips which is an extremely beneficial feature of the curriculum.
-For example, our Year 7 pupils enjoy a 3-day team-building residential course.
-Year 8 enjoy a residential Geography field trip to the coast which greatly prepares them for their GCSE fieldwork.
-Year 9 and 10 pupils have an optional weekend trip to Paris and Year 10 and 11 pupils benefit from annual residential trips to France and Spain to support the MFL curriculum.
-Year 10 and 11 also visit Berlin to support the Art and History curriculum.
+For example, our Year 7 pupils enjoy a 3-day team-building residential trip.
+Year 8 enjoy a Geography Rivers field trip which greatly prepares them for their GCSE fieldwork.
+The MFL department also prepare a full range of trips which may include but are not limited to trips to France to visit Paris or Spain to visit Madrid.
+Year 10 and 11 also trips support the Art and History curriculum to places such as Berlin.

-Senior pupils also have the opportunity to go on the annul skiing trip and participate in the Duke of Edinburgh Bronze Award.
+Senior pupils also have the opportunity to go on the biannual skiing trip and participate in the Duke of Edinburgh Award.

 Art